 When did you know that you wanted to pursue a career in volleyball?

-"I began playing volleyball at age 13 and, in my Junior Year of High School, was given the opportunity to compete with the USA Junior National Volleyball team at an international competition.
-It was then that I realized I could potentially pursue my dream of competing in an Olympic Games."
+"I began playing volleyball aged 13 and, in my Junior Year of High School, was given the opportunity to compete with the USA Junior National Volleyball team at an international competition.
+It was then that I realised I could potentially pursue my dream of competing in an Olympic Games."

 Tell us three things make an amazing female athlete.

 "Perseverance: there are always challenges being an athlete.
 Meaning: to give motivation and a clear “why” behind what you are pursuing.
 And, teammates: who push you to be the best version of yourself."

 "To be a mom and to positively impact the next generation of female athletes."